 Sellfy is a platform to sell the digital products online.
 You can not only sell photos & videos but Ebooks, fonts, themes, etc. most of the things.
 However, it’s free up to 5 products, and you have to pay monthly charges for listing & selling more products.
 It’s optimized for mobile devices also, and one more thing worth to note is the Sellfy dashboard.

 It offers different currencies & languages for easier operation.
-You can receive the payment through the PayPal or Stripe.
+You can receive the payment by the PayPal or Stripe.
 It’s a kind of hosted e-commerce store with a lot of features.

 MostPhotos is a photo marketplace and open to everyone.
 The photographer who can shoot eye-catchy photographs can earn 50% commission with the MostPhotos.
 It’ll not cost you anything out of your pocket.